nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### 4.9 Sorting Employees: `sort`

-Sorts the displayed contacts based on specified tags.
+Sorts the displayed employees based on specified tags.

 Format: `sort TAG`

-* Sorts the contacts according to the specified tags.
+* Sorts the employees according to the specified tags.
 * You can specify multiple tags for sorting.
-* If no tags are specified, all contacts will be displayed in their original order.
+* If no tags are specified, all employees will be displayed in their original order.

 <box type="tip" seamless>